 She was in six films between 1959 and 1968.
 In 1964 she was a major star and her name was up in giant red letters for her revue “Cherchez la Femme” at at the Paris Olympia.

-Her second husband was Mario Costa, a Paraguayan dancer, who then wrote her biography Coccinelle est lui, 1961.
-A second biography by the American Carlson Wade came out two years later.
+Her second husband was Mario Costa, a Paraguayan dancer, who then wrote her biography Coccinelle est lui, 1963.
+A second biography by the American Carlson Wade came out shortly afterwards.
 Mario and Jacqueline were together until his death in 1977.

 From 1978 to 1987 she lived in West Germany performing cabaret including at Romy Haag’s club in Berlin.
 At this point she brought out her third biography, this time written by herself.